KovaIO/Kova/README.md

 ## 🚀 Getting Started

-Download the latest version from the [website](https://appkova.com/) page.
+Download the latest version from the [Website](https://appkova.com/).

 Kova runs in the system tray.
 From there you can access its tools or configure keyboard shortcuts for quick access.